-In a previous blog post I discussed the complexity of securing Kubernetes environments, and some best practices.
-Unfortunately, even if we follow best practices in setting up and configuring our system, we can never eliminate all the vulnerabilities.
+In a previous blog post I discussed the complexity of securing Kubernetes environments and some best practices.
+Unfortunately, even if we follow the best practices in setting up and configuring our system, we can never eliminate all the vulnerabilities.
 Similar to other systems, Kubernetes runtime security requires the ability to monitor our Kubernetes clusters for suspicious or anomalous behaviour, and use appropriate tools to monitor, alert and analyze incidents quickly and effectively, with as little false positive alerts as possible.

 In this post I’d like to discuss:

 - Monitoring Kubernetes audit logs and operational logs

 - Monitoring Kubernetes API calls for potentially malicious behavior

 - Falco open-source threat detection engine for Kubernetes, and